harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/osv-scanner-reference.md

 <br/>
 <br/>

-You can scan your code repositories using [Open Source Vulnerabilities (OSV)](https://google.github.io/osv-scanner/).
+You can scan your code repositories using [Open Source Vulnerabilities (OSV)](https://google.github.io/osv-scanner/) and ingest your results into Harness STO.
 OSV supports a [variety of languages and lockfiles](https://google.github.io/osv-scanner/supported-languages-and-lockfiles).

 ## Important notes for running OSV scans in STO